osg-htc/docs/docs/other/osg-token-renewer.md

 OSG Token Renewal Service package, `osg-token-renewer`, for obtaining and automatically renewing access tokens.
-The package supports two basic modes of operating, one using OIDC authentication and one using the Oauth 2.0 client_credentials grant type.
+The package supports two basic modes of operating, one using OIDC authentication and one using the OAuth 2.0 client_credentials grant type.